Amazon Machine Images (AMI)

 Deploy an instance using the AWS Management Console

-1. Select Launch instance from your AWS Management Console dashboard.
+1. Select EC2 from your AWS Management Console dashboard.

-6. Set the storage capacity of your instance under the Size (GiB) column, then click Next: Add Tags.
-We recommend 100 GiB GP3 or more.
+7. Under the Size (GiB) column, set your instance's storage capacity, then click Next: Add Tags.
+We recommend 100 GiB gp3 or more.

-9. Review the instance configuration and click Launch.
+8. Review the instance configuration and click Launch instance.

 Configuration files

 All components included in this AMI are configured to work out-of-the-box without the need to modify any settings.
 However, all components can be fully customized.
-The configuration files locations are the following.
+These are the configuration file locations:

 • Wazuh manager: /var/ossec/etc/ossec.conf